sstadick/rust-lapper/README.md

 -`0.4.0`: Addition of the BITS count algorithm.
 -`0.4.2`: Bugfix in to update starts/stops vectors when overlaps merged -`0.4.3`: Remove leftover print statement
+-`0.5.0`: Make Interval start/stop generic